The Georgia Criminal Appellate Blog writes about the concern that his clients will “over-learn” the lesson of Amanda Knox’s successful appeal:

 (This is my problem in the stock market.
 I majored in finance in college so I think I know what I’m doing.
-But I get myself in trouble making stupid bets relying on something I heard in Investment Analysis my junior year in college.
-(2013 Update: I’m back baby.
+But I get myself in trouble for making stupid bets, relying on something I heard in Investment Analysis my junior year in college.
+(2013 Update: I’m back, baby.
 I am a genius after all!)

-The reality is that tort appeals are hard for both sides because most of the rulings from the trial judge to which plaintiffs’ lawyers take exception are evidentiary issue where the standard on appeal is abuse of discretion.
+Tort appeals are hard for both sides because most of the rulings from the trial judge to which plaintiffs’ lawyers take exception are evidentiary issue where the standard on appeal is the abuse of discretion.
 That’s a tough road to travel after a defense verdict.
-We have done it successfully but most personal injury trials do not end with a quality appealable issue.
+We have done it successfully, but most personal injury trials do not end with a quality appealable issue.

 Moreover, this is not Italy.
 Appellate courts here do not carry the ball and make the ultimate decision.
 No appellate court awards money.
 In personal injury cases, you are almost invariably left with trying your case over again.
 My partner and I once tried a case four times: (1) loss that was overturned on appeal, (2) mistrial (hung jury), (3) mistrial (defense lawyer sick), (4) defense verdict.
 (Thankfully, before Trial #3, we agreed to a high/low.)
-But after the first trial, I told my partner after talking to the jury that we would never get anything more than a mistrial in this case.
-The point is that if the jury rejects your case, the basis for the retrial might not change the fact that the jury does not like your case.
+But after the first trial, I told my partner after talking to the jury that we would get nothing more than a mistrial in this case.
+If the jury rejects your case, the basis for the retrial might not change the fact that the jury does not like your case.